apache/activemq-website/src/components/classic/documentation/jmx.md

 (For Java 1.5+)

-1. Make sure JMX is enabled, but tell ActiveMQ Classic **not** create its own connector so that it will use the default JVM JMX connector.
+1. Make sure JMX is enabled, but tell ActiveMQ **not** create its own connector so that it will use the default JVM JMX connector.
     ````
     <broker xmlns="http://activemq.org/config/1.0" brokerName="localhost"useJmx="true">